Top iron ore firms unlikely to form cartel and cut output: Goldman

 An effective cartel implies voluntary production cuts, said Lelong, and “the required coordination among dominant producers with different incentives would be more difficult to achieve among three companies”.

-”For instance, the offer of $4 billion (2.59 billion pounds) in financing from Chinese lenders for (its) expansion arguably puts Vale in
+”For instance, the offer of $4 billion in financing from Chinese lenders for (its) expansion arguably puts Vale in

 a position to ramp up growth at a time when Rio Tinto and BHP Billiton are reducing their capital budgets,” he said.